Why Am I Easily Offended? - Understanding and Overcoming Offense

 Did you accept that person's opinion or feelings?

-For most, when one is offended it has a great deal to do with one's pride and the value and ideal that he or she places on their value/worth in the other person's life (as well as their own).
+For most, being offended has a great deal to do with one's pride and the value and ideal that he or she places on one's value/worth in the other person's life (as well as one's own).

-In other words, consider the following example, if you are conversing with a significant other, you typically expect that they value your opinion, feelings, needs, wants, etc. Especially if married right?
-You may expect that your husband or wife will without a shadow of a doubt hold you in high regard.
-So when you are put in a situation to where they disregard your opinion, feelings, needs, wants, etc., you take offense pretty easily.
+In other words, consider the following example: if you are conversing with a significant other, you typically expect that they value your opinion, feelings, needs, wants, etc. Especially if married, right?
+You may expect that your husband or wife will, without a shadow of a doubt, hold you in high regard.
+So when you are in a situation where they disregard your opinion, feelings, needs, wants, etc., you take offense pretty quickly.

-But hindsignt is 20/20.
+But hindsight is 20/20.
 Remember that you should not have to expect anything from others.
-Therefore, it should be ok that he/she does not agree with you or see things the same way as you.
-And if you made it to marriage with someone who often easily offends you, it's time to have a hard conversation.
-Becuase ideally the partner who values you, your opinin, feelings, needs, wants, etc. will say and act in that manner automatically, without being prompted.
+Therefore, it should be okay if he/she does not agree with you or see things the same way.
+And if you made it to marriage with someone who often easily offends you, it's time to have a challenging conversation.
+Because ideally, the partner who values you, your opinion, feelings, needs, wants, etc., will say and act in that manner automatically, without being prompted.
 They'd very rarely (if ever) offend you or let you down.

-When dealing with others (in general) we should remember that people are entitled to their own thoughts (opinions) and feelings.
-And we need to learn to recognzie when others act out or respond to us out of fear, hurt or anger, versus just merely disagreeing with us.
-Because while there are individuals who act out of spite to purposefully offend, for most, it's a matter of not allowing ourselves to understand and accept someone else's voice.
+When dealing with others (in general), we should remember that people are entitled to their own thoughts (opinions) and feelings.
+We need to learn to recognize when others act out or respond to us out of fear, hurt, or anger versus just disagreeing with us.
+While there are individuals who act out of spite to purposefully offend, for most, it's a matter of not allowing ourselves to understand and accept someone else's voice.

 SO, HERE ARE A FEW THINGS TO CONSIDER: